ligato/docs/docs/user-guide/concepts.md

 }
 ```

-It is a good practice to start event watcher before the watcher registration.
+It is a good practice to start the event watcher before the watcher registration.

 **Publisher**

 Nothing special is required for the publisher.
-The `KeyProtoValWriter` object defines method `Put(<key>, <value>, <variadic-options>)` which allows storing key-value pair to the data store.
-No 'Delete()' method is defined, objects are removed sending nil data under the key intended to remove.
+The `KeyProtoValWriter` object defines method `Put(<key>, <value>, <variadic-options>)` which allows the key-value pair to be saved in the datastore.
+No `Delete()` method is defined.
+Objects can be removed by sending `null` data with the associated key.

-## VPP configuration order
+## VPP Configuration Order

-One of the VPP biggest drawbacks is that the dependency relations of various configuration items are very strict, and ability of the VPP to manage it is limited, or not present at all.
-There are two problems to be solved:
+One of the VPP biggest drawbacks is that the dependency relations of various configuration items is quite strict.
+The ability of VPP to manage is limited, or not present at all.
+There are two problems to address:

-1. A configuration item dependent on any other configuration item cannot be created "in advance", the dependency must be fulfilled first
+1. A configuration item dependent on any other configuration item cannot be created "in advance".
+The dependency must be addressed first.
-2. If the dependency item is removed, the VPP behavior is not consistent here.
-Sometimes, also the dependent item is removed as expected but there are cases where it becomes unmanageable or in any other kind of invalid state where it cannot be directly handled.
+2. If the dependency item is removed, VPP behavior is not consistent.
+In other cases, the dependency item is removed as expected but itself becomes unmanageable.

-### Configuration order using the VPP CLI
+### Configuration Order using VPP CLI

-The base kind of the VPP configuration are interfaces.
-After the interface creation, the VPP generates its index which is serves as a reference for other configuration items which plan to use it (bridge domains, routes, ARP entries, ...).
-Other items, like FIBs may have even more complicated dependencies on several configuration types.
+Interfaces are the most basic type of VPP configuration.
+After interface creation, VPP generates an index which serves as a reference for other configuration items using interfaces (i.e. bridge domains, routes, ARP entries, ...).
+Other items, such as FIBs may have even more complicated dependencies involving additional configuration types.

 Example: